Game Happens – c/o GLFC

-Game Happens is the first international festival in Italy where game design looks beyond its own boundaries.
-Game Happens returns for a fourth edition to investigate the relationship between performance and experience, theatre and virtual reality, narrative and environmental design.
+Game Happens is the international festival in Italy where game design looks beyond its own boundaries.
+Game Happens is organised by a nonprofit cultural association based in Genova (Italy) focused on the impact of games.

 HistoryHow It Started

-Game Happens has been initiated in 2014 to bring international game designers, experience designers, students and game enthusiasts together in Genova (Italy).
+Game Happens is a nonprofit people-driven cultural association based in Genova (Italy) and focused on the human side of game design.
+Game Happens started in 2014 as an international festival in Italy – part conference and part showcase – dedicated to both indie game developers and students, without forgetting the diversity and variety of involved ideas and points of view.
+In the last four years, Game Happens brought together in Genova amazing and inspiring game people such as Rhianna Pratchett, Paolo Pedercini, Eric Zimmerman, Tale of Tales, Rami Ismail, Adrian Hon, and Chipzel.
+Game Happens curates exhibitions, and workshops, seeks partnerships with nonprofit organisations, localises meaningful games, and coordinates local meetings for game professionals and students of the Italian game scene.
 Genova has a small but growing community of game developers, and this festival is the occasion for them to learn from innovators from all over Europe.
 Game Happens is the first of its kind: no other event in Italy features the same take on the artistic, educational, cultural and creative sides of games.
-Game Happens is a statement: a game can happen everywhere, at any time, you just need to unlock a certain understanding of the interactive medium to design playful experiences.
-International speakers are brought here to tell their own personal stories, because behind every game there is always (at least) one individual.Game Happens – On Stage (2017)
+International speakers are brought here to tell their own personal stories, because behind every game there is always (at least) one individual.Game Happens – Urban Geographies (2018)

 "On Stage" is a statement: a game can happen everywhere, at any time, and every space can be a stage to your interactive world.
 Especially today, thanks to virtual reality experiences, stepping into a virtual territory is a performative act: it’s like being on stage (performing in real time), and being among the audience in a theatre (attending a live performance) at the same time.
 International speakers are brought here to tell their own personal stories, because behind every game there is always (at least) one individual.Game Happens! – Right Now (2016)